Lazar Spinal Care Blog | Guides on Pain & Injury

-When your jaw hurts, it seems logical to focus all your attention right there.
-But what if the source of your pain, clicking, and tension isn't in your jaw at all?
-The intricate network of muscles and nerves connecting your jaw to your neck means that a small misalignment in your upper spine can create a cascade of problems, leading directly to TMJ symptoms.
-This connection is why a whole-body approach is so effective.
-Instead of just managing the discomfort, we can address the structural imbalance that’s causing it.
+When your jaw hurts, it’s natural to focus all your attention right there.
+But what if the source of your pain, clicking, and tension isn't your jaw at all?
+Your jaw and neck are intricately connected.
+A small misalignment in your upper spine can create a cascade of problems, leading directly to that frustrating TMJ pain.
+This is where chiropractic comes in.
+Instead of just managing discomfort, we can address the root cause.
 The benefits of chiropractic care for TMJ lie in this unique ability to correct the foundational issue, allowing your jaw to function without pain and strain.

 That clicking sound in your jaw, the morning headaches, and the tenderness when you chew aren't just minor annoyances.
 They can be signs of a temporomandibular joint disorder, often called TMJ or TMD.
 While the name sounds complicated, the issue is quite common and affects the joints connecting your jaw to your skull.
 Understanding what's happening is the first step toward finding relief.
 Many people live with these symptoms for years without realizing they are connected to a treatable, underlying issue.
 The good news is that you don't have to just put up with the pain and discomfort.